 To prevent falls in the bedroom requires mitigation of all these identified risks.
 This will involve modifications to the bedroom by improving lighting rearranging furniture, installing grab bars, and eliminating identified hazards.

-Use of a checklist will help generate a quick assessment to know where to begin making adjustments.
+Using a checklist will help generate a quick assessment to know where to begin making adjustments.
 Print off the checklist in this article and get started!

 Conclusion – Senior Safety in the Bedroom